(This post may contain affiliate links. Please read our disclosure policy for more information.)

 80. Ride a Sleigh to Dinner

-The ultimate winter dining experience is on a sleigh ride, of course.
-Keystone Ski Resort offers mountain-top dining accessed by a 20-minute sleigh ride to a historic ranch.
-The experience includes western-themed entertainment, stargazing, and time “meeting” the horses.
+The ultimate winter dining experience is via sleigh ride in the snow-covered mountains.
+Keystone Ski Resort offers mountain-top dining is accessed by a 20-minute ride to a historic ranch for western-themed entertainment, stargazing, and time “meeting” the horses.

 Fun Places to Stay